Disclaimer & Caution

 Jeff A. Konrad, 1992, Pacific Publishing House, Hilo, HI

-A series of letters from the author, who relates his experience overcoming homosexuality, to a young friend struggling to change.
+A series of letters from the author, who relates his experience resolving his unwanted homosexuality, to a young friend struggling to change.